 Usually, the arresting officer tells the alleged victim that they should go to a civil court to obtain a TRO that will protect them from contact with the arrested person beyond 7 days.
-The police will not help you get the TRO from the civil court and if you do not want to stay away from arrested person, you can refuse to get TRO.
+The police will not help you get the TRO from the civil court and if you do not want to stay away from the arrested person, you can refuse to get a TRO.

 At the arraignment, the court will issue another restraining order.
 This order will stay in place until the case is resolved – no matter how long it takes.
 As a victim of domestic violence, you can refuse such stay-away orders and tell the court the reasons you need to be around your husband, wife, boyfriend, or girlfriend.
-Instead of a stay-away order, the court can order a “peaceful contact” restraining order, where you are not ordered to stay away, but just ordered to avoid aggression to each other.
+Instead of a stay-away order, the court can order a “peaceful contact” restraining order, where you are not ordered to stay away, but just ordered to avoid aggression toward each other.

 Q and A:

 Q: CAN I REFUSE TO COME TO COURT: